 Takashi Miike has determined to conduct a faithful version of Yotsuya Kaidan but at the same time do something that doesn’t follow what all of the other film versions have done.
 To this extent, he makes the film about a group of actors and stage personnel in the present day putting on a production of the play.
 During the in-play scenes, Miike lets his camera follow a traditional telling in long, sombre, controlled movements, something that works very well in allowing the play to simply tell itself.

 The other comparison might come to Kantemir (2015), which came out not long after, and took a far more overtly supernatural interpretation in showing a cursed play coming to life and the roles possessing the actors to replay them.
-Although the closest work you could point to would be The French Lieutenant’s Woman (1981), which told a period story about a woman’s abandonment but added another layer on top of that about an affair between the two principal actors appearing in the film version we are watching, using the characters/actors to reflect on the central relationship between different time periods.
+Although perhaps the closest work you could point to would be The French Lieutenant’s Woman (1981), which told a period story about a woman’s abandonment but added another layer on top of that about an affair between the two principal actors appearing in the film version we are watching, using the characters/actors to reflect on the central relationship between different time periods.

-Over Your Dead Body is one of Takashi Miike’s better films.
+Over Your Dead Body is one of Takashi Miike’s better films of the 2010s.
 Certainly, among the crazed and downright wacky offerings he has been tossing off in the last few years, it is made with an uncommon degree of control.
 The mood is much more subdued and sombre than we usually get from Miike.
 Miike keeps his hand restrained, except towards the end of the film where he lets go and peppers Yotsuya Kaidan up with an assortment of nasty facial disfigurements and severed heads.

-Takashi Miike’s other genre films are:– Full Metal Yakuza (1997), a yakuza/cyborg film; the teen film Andromedia (1998) about a schoolgirl resurrected as a computer program; The Bird People in China (1998) about the discovery of a lost culture; Audition (1999); the Yakuza film Dead or Alive (1999), which comes with a totally gonzo sf ending; the surreal Dead or Alive 2 – Birds (2000); the six-hour tv mini-series MPD Psycho (2000) about a split-personalitied cop tracking a serial killer; the surreal black comedy The Happiness of the Katakuris (2001); Ichi the Killer (2001), a Yakuza film with some extreme torture scenes; the controversial taboo-defying Visitor Q (2001); the outrightly science-fictional, future-set Dead or Alive: Final (2002); the surreal Yakuza film Gozu (2003); One Missed Call (2003) about ghostly cellphone calls; the ultra-violent Izo (2004) about a cursed, immortal samurai; an episode of the horror anthology Three … Extremes (2004); the superhero film Zebraman (2004); the fairytale Demon Pond (2005); the supernatural fantasy epic The Great Yokai War (2005); Big Bang Love, Juvenile A (2006), a prison murder mystery with SF elements; the SF film God’s Puzzle (2008); YatterMan (2009), a gonzo live-action remake of a superpowered anime tv series; Zebraman 2: Attack on Zebra City (2010); Lesson of the Evil (2012) about a murderous high school teacher; As the Gods Will (2014) with high school students being slaughtered by a doll; the gonzo horror film Yakuza Apocalypse (2015); Terra Formars (2016) about giant mutated cockroaches on Mars; Blade of the Immortal (2017) about an immortal samurai; JoJo’s Bizarre Adventure: Diamond is Unbreakable – Chapter 1 (2017); and Laplace’s Witch (2018).
+Takashi Miike’s other genre films are:– Full Metal Yakuza (1997), a yakuza/cyborg film; the teen film Andromedia (1998) about a schoolgirl resurrected as a computer program; The Bird People in China (1998) about the discovery of a lost culture; Audition (1999); the Yakuza film Dead or Alive (1999), which comes with a totally gonzo sf ending; the surreal Dead or Alive 2 – Birds (2000); the six-hour tv mini-series MPD Psycho (2000) about a split-personalitied cop tracking body-hopping terrorists; the surreal black comedy The Happiness of the Katakuris (2001); Ichi the Killer (2001), a Yakuza film with some extreme torture scenes; the controversial taboo-defying Visitor Q (2001); the outrightly science-fictional, future-set Dead or Alive: Final (2002); the surreal Yakuza film Gozu (2003); One Missed Call (2003) about ghostly cellphone calls; the ultra-violent Izo (2004) about a cursed, immortal samurai; an episode of the horror anthology Three … Extremes (2004); the superhero film Zebraman (2004); the fairytale Demon Pond (2005); the supernatural fantasy epic The Great Yokai War (2005); Big Bang Love, Juvenile A (2006), a prison murder mystery with SF elements; the SF film God’s Puzzle (2008); YatterMan (2009), a gonzo live-action remake of a superpowered anime tv series; Zebraman 2: Attack on Zebra City (2010); Lesson of the Evil (2012) about a murderous high school teacher; As the Gods Will (2014) with high school students being slaughtered by a doll; the gonzo horror film Yakuza Apocalypse (2015); Terra Formars (2016) about giant mutated cockroaches on Mars; Blade of the Immortal (2017) about an immortal samurai; JoJo’s Bizarre Adventure: Diamond is Unbreakable – Chapter 1 (2017); and Laplace’s Witch (2018).